Amine1816/tomato-prediction/README.md

 ---
 * Tomato1: dataset.
 * tomato-prediction: to predict the tomato yield.
-  - load
+  - load datasets: gain the original dataset.
+  - visualization: analyze the relationship between growth factors
+  - feature selection: remove features with low importance
+  - nomaliza: make each feature have the same impact
+  - PCA: dimensionality reduction
+  - split train and test: dividing data sets
+  - prediction: prediction with different model
+  - Model Compare: compare different model

 Installation
 ---
 The following packages need to be installed on your system.
-They are all available on notebook: numpy, pandas, matplotlib, seaborn, sklearn
+They are all available on notebook: numpy, pandas, matplotlib, seaborn, sklearn.